Onto-DESIDE-VSE/patomat2/README.md

 # PatOMat2

-PatOMat2 is a tool for automatic processing of ontologies.
+PatOMat2 is a tool for automatic searching for and processing of patterns in ontologies.
 It is an evolution of the original [PatOMat](https://patomat.vse.cz/).

 ## Development